PFAS Analytic Tools

 Superfund Sites with PFAS Detections

 EPA's Office of Land and Emergency Management and EPA Regional Offices maintain data describing what is known about site investigations, contamination, and remedial actions under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) where PFAS is present in the environment.
-The data are periodically updated by EPA programs and Regional Offices.
+EPA programs and Regional Offices update the data quarterly.

 Caveats and Limitations: Detections of PFAS at National Priorities List sites do not mean that people are at risk from PFAS, are being exposed to PFAS, or that the site is the source of the PFAS.